koalalorenzo/blog/content/posts/202011-hashicorp-nomad-backpack.md

 to quick start Nomad and test out backpack! 😉 Also note, that this article is written on version 0.1.0... things might change.

-## A Backpack is like a chart
+## Backpack is like Helm
-I am lazy 😅 therefore, I don't want to learn a new language: I started working around something similar to what I am used to so that it would be easy to understand and use.
-For example, the things that are I kept similar are:
+When I started writing the code of Backpack, I had to keep in mind that this is for myself or people like me...
+I am lazy 😅 therefore, I don't want to learn a new templating system: I would find annoying to have to learn a new way when I have spent the past 5 years writing Helm charts!
+Instead, I decided to keep some things _similar_:

 * Backpack Uses the same **Go templates** and extra functions[^templates]
 * The default configuration/values is a **YAML** file[^format]